Seahawks excited to see what ‘special’ group of receivers can do this season

 Which is where Smith-Njigba comes in.
 The Seahawks went pure best player available in taking him at 20th overall last April and as the first receiver selected.

-Smith-Njigba looked the part in the preseason in making six catches or 83 yards, including a 48-yarder against Dallas and then shaking off a wrist fracture that required surgery to return to practice.
+Smith-Njigba looked the part in the preseason in making six catches or 83 yards, including a 48-yarder against Dallas and shaking off a wrist fracture that required surgery to return to practice.
 He’s on track to play Sunday in the opener against the Los Angeles Rams.

 Smith-Njigba figures to line up primarily in the slot, which could allow Lockett and Metcalf to be left in man coverage on the outside that much more.